microsoft/presidio/docs/samples.md

 3. Verify files:

-You should receive a "Template added successfully" message after each command and you should have two files in the presidio-api container /tmp directory.
+You should receive a "Template added successfully" message after each command.
+You should have two files /tmp directory.

 ```sh
 <my project>.analyze.<my-analyze-template-name>
 <my-project>.anonymize.<my-anonymize-template-name>
 ```

-To see files run:
+If using Docker the files will be in the presidio-api container /tmp directory.
+To see the files run:
 ```sh
  docker exec presidio-api ls -l /tmp
 ```